br1anlee/bytez/readme.md

 ## How to get started
 ---
 1. Fork and clone this repository
-2. Download the required dependencies (everything is listed in the package.json)
+2. Download the required dependencies (everything is listed in the package.json => npm install)
+3. Create an .env file and type the following: SECRET=somethingsecret
-3. Make sure nodemon is running and link to the project is localhost:8000
+4. Make sure nodemon is running and link to the project is localhost:8000